Chips-fr/uae4arm-rpi/Readme_Pandora.txt

 to the HDD.
 The next values are showing the track number for each disk drive and indicates disk access.

-When you deactivate the option "Show GUI on startup" and use this configuration by specifying it with the command line parameter "-config=<file>", the emulations starts directly without showing the GUI.
+When you deactivate the option "Show GUI on startup" and use this configuration by specifying it with the command line parameter "-config=<file>", the emulation starts directly without showing the GUI.

 Set the speed for the Pandora CPU to overclock it for games which need more power.
 Be careful with this parameter.